Steering Committee Officers

 Master of Laws (U.S., Germany, France, and Italy)

 Daisuke is a partner attorney at Shinwa Sohgoh Law Offices.
 He has been advising multinational corporations on global legal compliance, corporate governance, and sustainability issues.
 As Vice Chair of CSR Project Team of Japan Federation of Bar Associations (JFBA), Daisuke contributed to drafting JFBA’s Guidance on Human Rights Due Diligence, Guidance on Prevention of Foreign Bribery, and Guidance on ESG Risk Management.
-He also has served as Member of Working Group on the National Action Plan on BHR at Ministry of Foreign Affairs; Officer of BHR Committee of International Bar Association (IBA); Co-researcher on BHR Research Committee at Institute of Developing Economies(IDE-JETRO); and Oversea Business Development Expert at Japan External Trade Organization (JETRO).
+He also has served as Vice Chair of BHR Committee of International Bar Association (IBA); Consultant for OECD Centre for Responsible Business Conduct; Member of Working Group on the National Action Plan on BHR at Ministry of Foreign Affairs; and Oversea Business Development Expert at Japan External Trade Organization (JETRO).

 Attorney at Law and Certified Public Accountant (Japan), Oku, Katayama & Sato Law Offices